getsentry/sentry-javascript/docs/migration/draft-v9-migration-guide.md

 - Deprecated `addOpenTelemetryInstrumentation`.
 Use the `openTelemetryInstrumentations` option in `Sentry.init()` or your custom Sentry Client instead.
 - Deprecated `registerEsmLoaderHooks.include` and `registerEsmLoaderHooks.exclude`.
 Set `onlyIncludeInstrumentedModules: true` instead.
 - `registerEsmLoaderHooks` will only accept `true | false | undefined` in the future.
 The SDK will default to wrapping modules that are used as part of OpenTelemetry Instrumentation.
+- `httpIntegration({ spans: false })` is configured by default if `skipOpenTelemetrySetup: true` is set.
+You can still overwrite this if desired.